EnigmaBridge/certbot-external-auth/README.md

         with dehydrated-dns hooks is enabled
 ```

+##Errors

+Processing errors are indicated by non-zero return codes returned by this plugin.

 ## Examples
-In the examples below I did not solve the challenges so the reporter prints
-out an error.
-The error is indicated also by returning non-zero return code.

 The particular examples for verification methods and handler follows.